hoccer/talk-deployment/README.md

 * At least one asset is attached to the release
 * All assets have the state `uploaded` (which usually is the case as soon as the asset is uploaded - in fact we were unable to find what other states even exist)
 * Exactly one asset has a file ending of `.jar`.
 This asset is assumed to be the actualy executable.
-Other assets are also deployed but the executable asset is linked to `&lt;product-name&gt;.jar` so the start-up scripts know which file to actually start.
+Other assets are also deployed but the executable asset is linked to `<product-name>.jar` so the start-up scripts know which file to actually start.

 Not covered here is a description on how to actually generate the release assets of a release.
 This is part of the packaging instruction of the respective product.